niclaswue/ATOW-Prediction/README.md

 ## Dataset Overview
 TODO make a list.
 TODO: Provide download links for the preprocessed datasets, otherwise it takes a long time to preprocess the data

+# Structure of the repository
+TODO make an overview of the different modules and classes.

 ---